Luccarodriguezk/Luccarodriguezk/README.md

-- 👋 Hi, I’m @Luccarodriguezk
-- 👀 I’m interested in heavy mathematics, computer science, and philosophy.
-Currently doing a double major at the University of Paris.
-- 🌱 I’m currently investing my time in AI, on Python.
+ Hi, I’m Lucca Rodriguez Krsul.
+If you are looking to collaborate, my email is luccarodriguezk1973@gmail.com.
+I’m interested in heavy mathematics, computer science, and philosophy; And am Currently doing a double major at the University of Paris.
+I spend most of my time in AI, on Python.
 I am also interested in cybersecurity problems.
-- 💞️ I'm a sucker for new things, I am always looking for knowledge and would love to collaborate.
-- 📫 My email is luccarodriguezk1973@gmail.com
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am Bolivian, love to travel, and love chess.
+I am Bolivian, love to travel, and love chess.

+-"it is better to be Socrates dissatisfied than a fool satisfied"- John Stuart Mill

 <!---
 Luccarodriguezk/Luccarodriguezk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.